Save Money in Unexpected Ways

 - Polish silver and brass with a dab of toothpaste

-Take Shorter Showers – Save on water and power by shortening the length of your shower.
+Save money on water and power bills by shortening the length of your shower.
 If you’re feeling extra brave and motivated, try taking cold (or lukewarm) showers – that’s guaranteed to get you in and out in record time.

-Fight the Phantom – Phantom power, that is.
-Did you know everything that’s plugged into an outlet is using power, even when it’s turned off?
+Phantom power, that is.
+Did you know everything that plugs into an outlet is using power, even when you turn it off?
 Chances are you have between 20 and 40 things plugged in at any given time that you’re not using.
 Start unplugging them to save – and while we’re talking about power, remember to turn out the lights as you leave a room.